This is a quick post letting people know whether I am still alive.

 “Perhaps a tragic beginning, a fall from grace, if you will, or some other origin eliciting a bit of sympathy for our cursed existence.”

 The writers looked at each other.
 Orlag could see the spark of interest in their eyes.
-It could be something, or it could just be the hubris of new writers thinking they might stumble on a totally original idea.
+It could be something, or it could just be the hubris of new writers thinking they might stumble on an original idea.
 It would likely go nowhere as they lacked the depth in their craft to pull it off.
 Still, something was there.

 But, no. In the end, the older writer passed down their decision.